 If you don’t speak Spanish well enough to haggle prices, you may find it difficult to negotiate fair rates.
 Ask your casa particular host about average prices for things like taxi rides and souvenirs.

 You will likely find food to be one of your favorite parts of visiting Cuba.
 There are many private restaurants that give travelers a peek into Cuban home cooking.
 Expect lots of rice and beans, they are a staple in Cuban cuisine.
-Our hero Lisbet is a Cuban food writer - plan your trip with her to get amazing food recommendations!
+Cuban Hero Lisa is passionate about authentic Cuban food - plan your trip with her to get amazing food recommendations!